-Pensionable pay has been redefined for the 2014 Scheme and this is most important because:
+Pensionable pay has been redefined for the 2015 Scheme and this is most important because:

-- on 1 April 2014 for existing members, and - at the outset of active membership for new members (upon commencing employment, or opting in, or being automatically enrolled or automatically re-enrolled, or being enrolled following an extension of a contract of employment from less than 3 months to 3 months or more), and - from time-to-time thereafter (including every April)
+- on 1 April 2015 for existing members, and - at the outset of active membership for new members (upon commencing employment, or opting in, or being automatically enrolled or automatically re-enrolled, or being enrolled following an extension of a contract of employment from less than 3 months to 3 months or more), and - from time-to-time thereafter (including every April)

 the Scheme employer has to make a decision as to the rate of contributions a member will make on pay for a job.
 The employer may do this on an individual basis and notify payroll, or agree an automated process with their payroll provider.
+The rate of contribution a member will pay has to be notified to them as soon as is reasonably practicable together with their right of appeal under the Internal Disputes Resolution procedure (IDRP).